Robin hood kitcars identification

 Accepted as the best 2B kit produced so far, with the suspension working fine.
 Although like all the cheap suspension units {Zemmeride, or some like that!} issued by RHSC for previous models, they will literally fall apart after a few thousand miles, an upgrade to a good well respected make is a must.

-The final iteration of the 2B model was the Superspec, which came as a rolling chassis and with a complete set of new parts, thereby not requiring a donor car.
+The final Robin Hood model was the Superspec, which came as a rolling chassis and with a complete set of new parts, thereby not requiring a donor car.

 The Sub K, was available with mild steel panels or s/s panel option.